linode/apl-charts/otomi-quickstart-rabbitmq/README.md

 |------------------|----------------------------------------------------------------------------------------------------------------|-----------------|
 | `federation-upstream-set` | Only works if federation plugin is enabled.
 Chooses the name of a set of upstreams to use with federation, or "all" to use all upstreams.Incompatible with 'federation-upstream'                                  | `string`  |
 | `federation-upstream` | Only works if federation plugin is enabled.
 Chooses a specific upstream set to use for federation.
 Incompatible with 'federation-upstream-set'                                  | `string`  |

-## Network policies
-If you have enabled network policies for teams then by default all ingress traffic is blocked.
-In order to enable traffic between RabbitMQ replicas set `networkPolicy.enabled: true` in the Helm chart values.